 Hukum is the beginning, and it is the end.
 In between are our related thoughts and actions.
 Hukum is the cause of generating an effect.
 The latter is produced by our actions where God gives us the freedom to act according to our consciousness.

-In our personal commitments, Hukam is the discipline we’re creating in the execution of resolutions we make, including the ones listed on the new year.
+In our personal commitments, Hukam is the discipline we’re creating in the execution of resolutions we make.

 -by Promod Puri